ndr2084/pytorch-rl-scheduler/README.md

 `go mod vendor` installs the dependencies required for the simulator
 `pip install torch` installs the dependencies requires for the rl-based scheduler
 `pip install flask` installs the dependencies required to capture the pods from the cluster and assign scores via http requests
+`pip install numpy` torch has dependency on numpy

 ```bash
 $ go mod vendor